essentialkaos/bibop/README.md

 #### Prebuilt binaries

-You can download prebuilt binaries for Linux from [EK Apps Repository](https://apps.kaos.st/bibop/latest):
+You can download prebuilt binaries for Linux from [EK Apps Repository](https://apps.kaos.st/bibop/latest).

+To install the latest prebuilt version of bibop, do:

 ```bash
 bash <(curl -fsSL https://apps.kaos.st/get) bibop